-At Troy Bartels Family Dentistry, we believe our patients deserve the benefit of a good night’s sleep.
+At Troy Bartels, DDS, we believe our patients deserve the benefit of a good night’s sleep.
 We provide treatment for sleep apnea, a sleep disorder that causes interrupted breathing while asleep.
 According to the American Academy of Sleep Medicine, over 25 million Americans — including 26 percent of those between 30 and 70 — have obstructive sleep apnea.
 And, the majority are undiagnosed.
 The following information can help you determine whether you or a loved one might benefit from treatment for sleep apnea.

 What Is Sleep Apnea?